Skip to main content

 Fast starting points

-Your situation Best first call What to ask Reality check
+Your situation Best first step What to ask Reality check

-Low income and no dental coverage Apply through MNsure or call 1-855-366-7873 for help.
-Ask if you may qualify for Medical Assistance or MinnesotaCare.
-People age 65 or older may have different income and asset rules, so do not guess.
+Low income and no dental coverage Use the MNsure contact page or call 1-855-366-7873.
+Ask if you should apply for Medical Assistance or MinnesotaCare.
+People age 65 or older may have different income and asset rules.

-Age 65+, disabled, medically fragile, or veteran Check the DDS Minnesota page before you apply.
-Ask if your county is open and what papers you need.
-DDS is not emergency care, and some counties may be closed.
+Age 65+, disabled, medically fragile, or veteran Check the DDS Minnesota page before applying.
+Ask if your county is open and what proof to send.
+DDS is not emergency care, and some counties are closed.

 Minnesota dental facts seniors should know

-Minnesota has strong public dental programs, but access can still be hard.
-The Minnesota Department of Health says oral health is part of overall health, and barriers can include age, income, and location.
-In 2020, about 70% of Minnesota adults had visited a dentist in the past year, and 9% of adults age 65 or older were missing all natural teeth.
-The same MDH oral health data page says six in 10 Minnesota counties are Dental Health Professional Shortage Areas.
+The Minnesota Department of Health says oral health is part of overall health, but barriers can include age, income, and location.
+The MDH oral health data page reports that about 70% of Minnesota adults visited a dentist in 2020, and 8.8% of adults age 65 or older had lost all natural permanent teeth.

 Main dental help options in Minnesota

-Where to apply: Apply online at MNsure, call 1-855-366-7873, or ask your county or tribal office for help.
-After approval, use your plan’s dental provider list.
-If you are fee-for-service, use the state provider directory or call DHS.
+Where to apply: Apply through MNsure, call 1-855-366-7873, or ask your county or tribal office for help.
+After approval, call your plan for a dental provider list.

-Reality check: Coverage does not mean every dentist takes your plan.
-Some services have limits or need approval first.
-DHS says MHCP dental benefits must be medically necessary and cost-effective.
-The state authorization tables show that some services need prior authorization.
+Reality check: Coverage does not mean every dentist will take your plan.
+The state MHCP dental benefits manual says covered services must be medically necessary, appropriate, and cost-effective.
+The authorization tables show that some dental services need prior approval.

-What it helps with: Donated Dental Services, often called DDS, can match approved people with volunteer dentists for free comprehensive care.
-It may help with dentures, crowns, extractions, fillings, and other major needs.
+What it helps with: Donated Dental Services, also called DDS, connects approved patients with volunteer dentists for comprehensive donated care.
+It may help with fillings, extractions, dentures, crowns, or other needed treatment when a volunteer dentist accepts the case.

-Who may qualify: Applicants must have no means to pay and meet one of these rules: over age 65, permanently disabled, or in need of medically necessary dental care.
-Veterans who meet the same rules can apply.
-Dental Lifeline Network says volunteers do not provide emergency or cosmetic care.
+Who may qualify: Dental Lifeline Network says Minnesota applicants must have no means to afford dental care and must meet one of these rules: over age 65, permanently disabled, or in need of medically necessary dental care.
+Veterans who meet the same rules may apply.

-What it helps with: Low-cost clinics may help with exams, cleanings, X-rays, fillings, extractions, dentures, crowns, and urgent visits.
-Some accept Medical Assistance and MinnesotaCare.
-Some offer sliding fees for people without insurance.
+What it helps with: Low-cost dental clinics may help with exams, X-rays, cleanings, fillings, extractions, dentures, urgent visits, and referrals.
+Services vary by clinic.

-Where to apply: The Minnesota Board of Dentistry links to reduced-cost care lists through its Board dental resources page.
-You can also use the Bridge directory by county.
-The state’s Help Me Connect search can show Medicaid and lower-cost clinics.
+Where to apply: The Minnesota Board of Dentistry links to reduced-cost dental clinic lists through its Board dental resources page.
+You can also search lower-cost clinics through Help Me Connect or use the HRSA health center finder and call each center to ask if dental care is offered.

 Community Dental Care